 But, I now have made a goal that I don’t put dishes off.
 After every meal I clean all the dishes, and wipe down counters, and sweep the floors.
 Just this one change has made such a difference in my kitchen.
 Come to think of it, this change has even been picked up by my kids.
 The best part was I didn’t have to yell or argue, I simply set an example.
 BOOM!

 7. Do you have a storage unit that is full of, well, junk?
 Don’t feel bad, that’s how most storage units are.
 Evaluate how often you use stuff in the unit and determine if it really is something you need or could get by without out.
 And, cha-ching, think of all the money you save.
 Saving money always motivates me.
+Use storage racks to get things off the floor.

 8. If you have kids you know the struggle of what to do with all their adorable art pieces is real.
 To you they seem like masterpieces, and who knows, maybe your child will one day be a world famous artist.
 So, a great solution is the Li’l Davinci Art cabinet.
 This timeless frame holds up to 50 pieces of artwork, so you can store them and switch out the one in the front periodically.
 Genius!

 9. Keeping your closet organized is easy if you become a groupie.
 You know, forming groups of skirts, shirts, and pants.
 Had you going there for a minute, didn’t I?
 Creating groups keeps an organized look and creates less clutter making it easier to locate items.
+Closet organizers really help with this.

 10. Uniformity is a great motivator!
 Using the same hangers, matching shoe boxes, and coordinating bins will motivate you to keep the clean and orderly look.
 I love how this transforms a closet.